A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 282 763 845

-This is an excellent fish and seafood restaurant and worth travelling to.
-There is a large selection of fresh fish on display as you walk in.
+This is an excellent fish and seafood Restaurant and worth travelling to.
+As you walk in, a large selection of fresh fish is on display.
 They grill it on charcoal, and they will not overcook it.
-You will need to book as it is very popular.
+You will need to book, as it is very popular.

 We had a Portuguese sparkling wine, Soalheiro Alvarinho